As a young adult, I was diagnosed with fibromyalgia. Today I am healthy and active again. This is what I did to beat this disease.

 My mother had been to a naturopath who told her she had fibromyalgia.
 Given this information, my mom suggested to me that I might have fibromyalgia, as well.

-I eventually went to a doctor who was prepared run some tests and to look at diet.
+I eventually went to a doctor who was prepared to run some tests and look at my diet.
 The normal glucose tolerance test failed to pick up anything abnormal.
 He agreed that I had fibromyalgia.
-He didn’t have any ready answers or suggestion as to how to treat this condition, however.
+He didn’t have any ready answers or suggestions as to how to treat this condition, however.

 Today, I no longer suffer from fibromyalgia.
 I am healthy and active.
 I play tennis, go for walks, kayak, dance, and have fun with friends.
 I also enjoy going to work again.
 Find out how I cured my disease.

 Fibromyalgia is chronic widespread muscular pain and fatigue.
-The condition is most common in woman; 80% of sufferers are woman.
-The condition may affect 3-5% of the population and is diagnosed by your doctor by testing 18 specific tender point sites on your body.
+The condition is most common in women; 80% of sufferers are women.
+The condition may affect three to five percent of the population and is diagnosed by your doctor by testing 18 specific tender point sites on your body.
 If you score at least 11, and you also have a history of widespread pain, normal blood tests, chronic fatigue, sleep disturbances, and skeletal pain (predominantly in the neck and back), then you receive this diagnosis.

 Symptoms of fibromyalgia include:

 - Morning stiffness

 - Lack of deep sleep

 - Body Disturbances